dzlab/dzlab.github.io/_posts/2023-09-01-palm-recommendation.md

 ---
 layout: post
 comments: true
-title: Building an Article Recommender App in Java with llm4j, Palm and Elasticsearch
+title: Building an Article Recommender App in Java with llm4j, PaLM and Elasticsearch
-excerpt: How to Build an News article recommendation App in Java with llm4j, Palm and Elasticsearch
+excerpt: How to Build a News article recommendation App in Java with llm4j, PaLM and Elasticsearch
 tags: [genai,palm,elasticsearch]
 toc: true
 img_excerpt: